Banul Mărăcine: Ramifications

-This was already being contrasted by other verdicts.
+The revisionist interpretation was also winning over adherents.
 A 1915 monograph by Alexandru Resmiriță showed that Alecsandri's derivation of Ronsard from ronce ("bramble", and therefore Mărăcine) was highly improbable.
 In 1927, researcher C. Radu concluded that Alecsandri had not only fabricated the story, but also his own genealogy, with an "obvious resemblance" between the two narratives: the fictitious Alecsandri patriarch was a Venetian knight.
 Historian Nicolae Iorga viewed Alecsandri's ballad a "youthful idiocy", although he concluded that Ronsard's claim to a "Thracian" origin was not entirely baseless.
 Similarly, scholar Mircea Eliade proposed that Ronsard, while unrelated to Mărăcine and Oltenia, could have taken his family name from the town of Râmnicu Sărat.
 In later decades, the myth was again revisited as a somewhat plausible account by scholars such as Frédéric Boyer (1965) and Elena Vulcănescu (2008)—the latter believes that Ronsard may have hailed from the Vlachs of Moravia.
 In January 1922, Elena Farago was announced as editor of an upcoming Banul Mărăcine magazine, put out from Craiova; during the interwar, poet Victor Eftimiu tried but failed to sell his screenplay, based on Alecsandri's myth, to producers at Pathé.

 According to Ciorănescu, Alecsandri had managed to invent folklore: "this legend [of Banul Mărăcine] has become popular and is even sung and danced in certain rural circles."
-In the 1910 and '20s, a popular dance evoking the Alecsandri legend, and named after Banul Mărăcine, was still being performed in the Kingdom of Romania; according to one report from 1916, it was in fact named "for the Roumanian general who developed it in order to give his soldiers something to occupy their time during leisure hours."
-Sociologist Henri H. Stahl noted in 1939 that the dance routine had been created as a cabaret act, by Gheorghe Moceanu, and came with fantasy Romanian costumes that were later adopted as authentic by Romania's urbanized peasants.
+A dance routine known as Banul Mărăcine is described by Constantin Kirițescu as an "eminently athletic" and modern concept, one of several "arranged and stylized from folk elements".
 Musicologist Marțian Negrea identifies the melody as an ancient one, with one of its variants appearing in Johannes Caioni's 1652 anthology.
+The work was possibly first arranged in the 1850s, though Urechia's play had its own dance numbers, arranged by educator Gheorghe Moceanu.
+In the 1910 and '20s, Banul Mărăcine dances were still being performed in the Kingdom of Romania; according to one report from 1916, they were in fact named "for the Roumanian general who developed it in order to give his soldiers something to occupy their time during leisure hours."
+Sociologist Henri H. Stahl noted in 1939 that the dance routine had been created as a cabaret act by Moceanu, and came with fantasy Romanian costumes that were later adopted as authentic by Romania's urbanized peasants.